 Sometimes it becomes apparent as the fish ages that it is a Ryukin, as young goldfish have often not developed the very deep bodies that they will when they get older.
 Mature Ryukins are very easily identified by their towering back and very deep belly.
 In some cases… only time will tell!

-History of the Ryukin Goldfish
+How to Take Care of Ryukin Goldfish